utilitywarehouse/design-systems/packages/material/README.md

 It can be beneficial to develop the theme alongside the component, keep in mind you will need to deploy the theme on a separate PR prior to releasing the component in material to do this.

 Once the theme is ready go ahead and create the component in `src/components`.
 If you are overriding or extending a Material UI component don't forget to update the export in the relevant `src/material` file by prefixing the exports you are overwriting with `Mui`.
 This allows for consumers to still have access to the underlying Material UI library.

+When using Storybook to develop a new component, you will need to wrap the component in a `Background` component, within your story, in order to have the theme styles applied.
+It is preferable to present the component within each `backgroundColor` level, so as to visualise it within each possible background context.

 ### Concepts